-D. Special Accommodations: Students who need special accommodations in class, as provided by the Americans with Disabilities Act, should arrange for a confidential meeting with the instructor during office hours (or appt) during the first week of classes(or as soon as possible if accommodations are needed immediately).
-The student must bring a copy of their Accommodations letter and an Instructor Verification Form to the meeting.
-If the student does not have these forms, they should make an appointment with the Program for Students with Disabilities, 1288 Haley Center, 844-2096 (V/TT).

-E. Course Contingency: If normal class and/or lab activities are disrupted due to illness, emergency, or crisis situation, the syllabus and other course plans and assignments may be modified to allow completion of the course.
-If this occurs, an addendum to your syllabus and /or course assignments will replace the original materials.

-F. Course Enrollment: In order to be accepted for enrollment by the instructor into this course, a student must be accepted into the teacher education program.
+- D. Special Accommodations: "Students who need accommodations are asked to electronically submit their approved accommodations through AU Access and to arrange a meeting during office hours the first week of classes, or as soon as possible if accommodations are needed immediately.
+If you have a conflict with my office hours, an alternate time can be arranged.
+To set up this meeting, please contact me by e-mail.
+If you have not established accommodations through the Office of Accessibility, but need accommodations, make an appointment with the Office of Accessibility, 1228 Haley Center, 844-2096 (V/TT)."
+Last Updated: February 9, 2012 - E. Course Contingency: If normal class and/or lab activities are disrupted due to illness, emergency, or crisis situation, the syllabus and other course plans and assignments may be modified to allow completion of the course.
+If this occurs, an addendum to your syllabus and /or course assignments will replace the original materials. - F. Course Enrollment: In order to be accepted for enrollment by the instructor into this course, a student must be accepted into the teacher education program.
 This fall class has the two dates listed in the syllabus as required.
 Students must properly enroll in this course with no schedule conflicts or overlaps with other courses taken during the same semester.
 It is the obligation of the student to ensure this and, upon a conflict, to notify this instructor so proper advisement and proper resolution be made.
 In-class work (i.e. discussions, class participation activities, etc.) missed due to a schedule conflict cannot be substituted or replaced with any outside assignments, tasks or work done outside of class time.
 This policy applies to all students regardless of their circumstances or their college or program affiliation.
 In nearly all cases of a schedule conflict, a student will need to drop another course if they wish to continue enrollment in this section.
 In a few cases, a student's advisor or professor of the conflicting class may email me assuring me that they are aware of the conflict and are allowing the student to attend my class time in full and no requests will be made to leave any sessions early due to the conflict.
 It is only under these conditions that I will allow such conflicts to coexist without dropping a student from this course.
 The same policy applies to my grading policies which consider time spent in class as indicative, to a certain extent, of attendance.
-So, I reserve the right to lower a student's grade if a student demonstrates a fairly consistent pattern of missing class time or service learning time by coming late, leaving in the middle, or leaving early or by missing several sessions back to back (if unexcused).
+So, I reserve the right to lower a student's grade if a student demonstrates a fairly consistent pattern of missing class time or service learning time by coming late, leaving in the middle, or leaving early or by missing several sessions back to back (if unexcused and if not made up).
 The same applies to any falsifying of data or improper conduct at the service site.
 Any and all time lost at such class meetings or service must be made up.